 1. Are you firm in your disbelief in God or are you agnostic?

 I am an agnostic-atheist based solely on the technicality that there is no way to know with absolute certainty that a god does or does not exist.
 However, I feel strongly that the entire idea of a God is as absurd as magic pink donkeys running on treadmills powering the sun.
-In the spirit of transparency, I cling to the agnostic label for the purposes of debate – once you make the claim that you are certain there is no god, the burden of proof shifts to you.
-To avoid that, I simply refrain from making that claim.
+In the spirit of transparency, I cling to the agnostic label for the purposes of debate – I simply refrain from making this claim.